poseidon/matchbox/Documentation/virtual-hardware.md

 ## Network Setups

-We'll show how to setup PXE, iPXE, or Pixiecore network boot environments on the `docker0` bridge and configure them to use `bootcfg`.
+Create a PXE, iPXE, or Pixiecore network boot environment using the CoreOS [dnsmasq](../contrib/dnsmasq) container image which can run DHCP, proxyDHCP, TFTP, and/or DNS with `dnsmasq`.
+Use `--net` to specify a virtual bridge and `--dhcp-boot` to point clients to the config service.

-The [quay.io/coreos/dnsmasq](https://quay.io/repository/coreos/dnsmasq) image can be used to run DHCP, proxyDHCP, and TFTP.
-It can be built from the [dockerfiles](../dockerfiles/dnsmasq) or pulled from Quay.

-    docker pull quay.io/coreos/dnsmasq

 ### PXE